zzo/JUTE/README.md

 Abstract
 =========

 JUTE enables unobtrusive, automated [JavaScript](JavaScript.html) YUI3 unit testing with code coverage.
 Command line and web-based interfaces make JUTE easy to integrate with Hudson, developers, and even (gasp!) managers.
-There are 3 backends available to test your code: Selenium, Capture, PhantomJS/WebKit, and V8.
+There are 3 backends available to test your code: Selenium (1, 2, and grid), Capture, PhantomJS/WebKit, and V8.

 Requirements